tiwarishubham635/Portfolio-Website/README.md

   3. Resume - A Collection of Educational and Project Details.
   4. Projects - Details of the projects and github links.
   5. Contact - Basic details and embedded location map with contact form.

+# This Project is made using:
+   1. HTML
+   2. CSS
+   3. JavaScript
+   4. JQuery